neoforged/.github/primers/1.14/index.md

 * Read https://mcforge.readthedocs.io/en/1.13.x/utilities/tags/
 * Remember: Block tags (`tags/blocks/...`)are only used for commands like /execute which query the blocks in world directly.
 Advancements and recipes both operate on *ItemBlock*s and use *item* tags (`tags/items/...`).
 Yes this will result in some duplication.
 If you're lazy, you can skip out on the block tags since the item tags are much more important, but doing them is still recommended for good compatibility.
       * For example, mods which have in-world recipes like Botania might want to use block tags.
-In <1.13 such mods must slowly iterate the OreDictionary (which is built for items, not blocks) and/or perform caching logic.
+Prior to 1.13 such mods must slowly iterate the OreDictionary (which is built for items, not blocks) and/or perform caching logic.
 With block tags, it would just be a constant time set lookup.

 ## Recipes
 * You need a json for every recipe now (*dramatic music plays*)